Sustainability Institute for Educators

 What is the Sustainability Institute?
 Since 2011 the Sustainability Institute for Educators has helped prepare educators to understand the science, economics, and social implications of our world.
 This three-day Institute challenges participants to examine current issues in sustainability while considering how people and schools are connected to these issues.

 How can we create sustainable educational institutions?
 Educators across the country are trying to answer this question.
 Some are approaching this pursuit by incorporating sustainable practices into their physical environment - composting and recycling, rainwater collection, green cleaning, and lights-out campaigns.
 Others are integrating sustainability into their educational programs and curriculum.
 Truly integrating effective sustainability into a school system requires more than implementing single programs and initiatives.
-Researchers at Colorado State University’s Institute for the Built Environment have found that institutions successful in this endeavor have one major component in common: they are engaging sustainability from a whole-system perspective.

 A whole-system approach requires individuals from across an organization to work together to integrate sustainability into an institution's long-term operational and educational practices.
 Organizational change (accepting a new vision for the organization, establishing new practices and policies, changing responsibilities and roles of members, etc.) is required, and can be challenging.